Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Introduction

 and

-Eqs.~\eqref{eq:GENERIC_Degen_1}--\eqref{eq:GENERIC_Degen_2} indicate the conservation of entropy by the reversible dynamics (i.e., the $L$ contribution) and the conservation of the total energy in a closed system by the irreversible dynamics (i.e., the $M$ contribution), respectively.
+Equations~\eqref{eq:GENERIC_Degen_1}--\eqref{eq:GENERIC_Degen_2} indicate the conservation of the entropy by the reversible dynamics (i.e., the $L$ contribution) and the conservation of the total energy in a closed system by the irreversible dynamics (i.e., the $M$ contribution), respectively.
+Note that ``reversible'' and ``irreversible'' dynamics (in thermodynamics) are simply the names of the two fundamental contributions to the time evolution equation~\eqref{eq:GENERIC}, and should not be confused with similar terms in other subjects.
 The rank of $M$ has the interpretation of the number of dissipative processes taking place in the system.
 (See more discussions on the formulation of the GENERIC framework in~\cite{Grmela1997,Oettinger1997,Oettinger2005,Oettinger2018}.)

+The usefulness and maturity of the GENERIC framework have been illustrated in a very large number of successful applications in a wide range of areas in Appendix E of~\cite{Oettinger2005} (see also a most recent review of~\cite{Oettinger2017} and references therein).
+In particular, despite its simple form, we believe that the irreversible dynamics in~\eqref{eq:GENERIC} is the most general form of meaningful irreversible equations in nonequilibrium thermodynamics---it is a belief based on both a very large variety of successful examples and statistical mechanics, so that it can be called knowledge (in particular, as this belief is widely accepted in the nonequilibrium thermodynamics community).

+In order to further demonstrate the general properties of $L$ and $M$, the respective Poisson and dissipative brackets are often adopted:

+where $\mathcal{A}$ and $\mathcal{B}$ are sufficiently regular (and real-valued) functions of the independent variables $x$.
+With the help of the two brackets and the chain rule, the time evolution equation of an arbitrary function $\mathcal{A}$ can then be written as